*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 The Quarry is also historic.
 It was the country’s oldest commercial marble quarry, first mined in 1785.
 Stone from the quarry was used in such buildings as the New York Public Library’s main branch as well as the Montreal Museum of Fine Arts.

 Manchester Designer Outlets, or MDO, is the one stop shopping experience in Manchester VT that you might be looking for.
 Do designer brands like Armani, Michael Kors, and Ralph Lauren offered at outlet prices appeal to you?
-Then you definitely will want to spend a little time at MDO shopping in Manchester VT!
+Then you definitely will want to spend a little time shopping in Manchester!

 Many visitors use Manchester VT as a base for visiting Stratton Mountain Resort.
-Home to a well-loved ski resort and so much more, there’s something going on at Stratton in every season.
+Home to one of the best ski resorts in Vermont and so much more, there’s something going on at Stratton in every season.

 In the winter, ski Stratton Mountain, the highest peak in Southern Vermont.
 It now boasts 99 trails across 670+ skiable acres of terrain.
 And it’s known as the birthplace of snowboarding; definitely one of the top things to do in Manchester VT in winter.